GFlechas/BE.A-Mentor-GPT-Methodology/README.md

     ```
 5. Create a pull request.

+Alternatively, feel free to email one of use with questions, comments, or suggestions.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 IBPSA USA and the SimBuild Conference Organizers have our gratitude for their support of novice and seasoned practioners alike in the Building Energy Modeling community.
+Also a big thank you BigLadderSoftware for granting us access to pull questions and answers from Unmethours and for sharing your workspace for the Hackathon.

-And thanks to our fellow participants of the HackSimBuild 2024 competition for their valuable input and feedback on this project.
+And thanks to our fellow participants of the HackSimBuild 2024 competition for their valuable input and feedback on this project!

 ---